RobMeades/ioc-server/README.md

 - `-t` indicates that a TCP connection is expected (otherwise UDP packets),
 - `-p` indicates the maximum length of the playlist to store in seconds (should be a multiple of 5, defaults to 10),
 - `-o ~/chuffs/oos` optionally gives the directory containing HTML and, if required, in the same directory, static playlist/audio files, to use when there is no live audio to stream (you must create these files yourself),
-- `-O` indicates the number of seconds of inactivity after which to use the out of service HTML (only valid if `-o` is specified, defaults to 300),
+- `-s` indicates the number of seconds of inactivity after which to use the out of service HTML (only valid if `-o` is specified, defaults to 300),
 - `-r ~/chuffs/audio.pcm` is the (optional) raw 16-bit PCM output file,
 - `-l ~/chuffs/ioc-server.log` will contain the (optional) file for log output from `ioc-server`.